Focinfi/gosqs/README.md

 1. [x] Design the value of the "long time".
 2. [x] Use etcd watcher for subscribtion.
-3. [ ] Use redis watcher to reduce loop times of Pop.
+3. [x] Use golang channel to reduce loop times of Pop.

 #### Message Storage